CPhlebas/ore-chasm/README.md

 ## What is it?

-Ore Chasm is a game that is greatly inspired by Terraria, but of course aims to be more.
+Ore Chasm is a game that is greatly inspired by Terraria, but of course aims to be a hell of a lot more.
+Not to mention it will *be* the community, instead of just *using* the community.

 ## Why is it?

 It is a project, that is open source from the very beginning, as improving upon the ideas that Terraria introduced to the world when it released.

 It isn't written in XNA and C#, but SFML and C++, so is cross-platform and very fast (I use the GPU quite a bit, including fragment shaders).

 * It will have modding capabilities
 * It is open source, everything..including all assets